-Quick & Easy Homemade Cannabis Cream
+Quick and Easy Homemade Cannabis Topical Cream

-What are Topicals?
+What are topicals?

-Will it get me high?
+Will topicals get me high?

 - In a double boiler (or a pan set on top of a pot with simmering water), melt 1 cup of cannabis coconut oil.

 - Once melted and mixed, pour the mixture into a medium mixing bowl.
-Once cooled, whisk together and pour into a jar or container.
-Mix the product one last time, seal it, and let cool.
+Once cooled, whisk everything together and pour into a jar or container.
+Mix the product one last time, seal it, and let it cool.

 You now have your own homemade cannabis topical!
 Let us know how yours turned out or if you have any recommendations.